top of page

 Russ Nyvall Field

-The Ballfield is Open 7 Days a Week
+Open 7 Days a Week • 6AM - 10PM

-Ballfield Hours: 6AM - 10PM
+6AM - 10PM

+This beautiful facility is located just off Highway 5, west of downtown Longville.
 The ballfield is maintained by the Longville City Maintenance Department with help from volunteers in the community and the greater Longville area.
-The field is open for public use, except during league play.
+The field is open for public use during the regular season, except during league play.

 The stone monument dedication reads: This ballfield is dedicated in the memory of Russ [Nyvall], the man who was the most instrumental in organizing youth baseball in the Longville area for many years.
 His dedication to the game, both coaching and playing, will be long remembered by his players, family, and friends.